Driving With Special Needs

 Even if you answered “yes” to these questions, there is still much to consider before allowing your teen to get a learner’s permit.
 It's a good idea to schedule a doctor’s appointment to address any concerns.You may also want to seek the advice of a trained occupational therapist or driving instructor.

-If your teen is ready to drive, click here for helpful information and resources.
+If your teen is ready to drive, learn how to supervise practice driving.

 Read this blog post about developmental disabilities and driving